redpanda-data/connect/website/docs/components/metrics/rename.md

 ### `by_regexp`

-`array` A list of objects, each specifying an RE2 regular expression which will be tested against each metric path registered.
+A list of objects, each specifying an RE2 regular expression which will be tested against each metric path registered.
 Each occurrence of the expression will be replaced with the specified value.
 Inside the value $ signs are interpreted as submatch expansions, e.g. $1 represents the first submatch.